Go to Homepage

 Madang guide for adventurers

 At the 150-room Madang Resort, the man to see is the aptly named Busy Bee Kudjip, the head honcho in the tour department.
-Busy Bee flits about arranging trips around the Madang area, such as cruises to the nearby and volcanic Kar Kar Island, and visits to coconut plantations or to relics from the second world war, including a crashed Japanese bomber.
-Madang Resort’s dining choices, open to non-guests, include the Haus Win (a hugely popular, open-sided eatery which often has live but laid-back music) as well as an air-conditioned western restaurant and a recently added outlet for Japanese food.
+Busy Bee flits about arranging trips around the Madang area, such as cruises to the nearby and volcanic Karkar Island, and visits to coconut plantations or to relics from the second world war, including a crashed Japanese bomber.
+Madang Resort’s dining choices, open to non-guests, include the Haus Win (a hugely popular, open-sided eatery which often has live but laid-back music) as well as an air-conditioned western restaurant and a Japanese outlet.
 Madang (like almost everywhere other than Port Moresby and Lae) is safe for walking, even into the town’s retail area.

-A stroll from the resort down a tree-lined avenue – with thousands of bats hanging out in the branches at dusk – leads to Madang Club (tel: [675] 852-2885).
+A stroll from the resort down a tree-lined avenue – with thousands of bats hanging out in the branches at dusk – leads to Madang Club.
 This was a colonial-era hot spot and lingers on as a drinking-spot and marina for gnarled old expats and older-generation Papuans.
 A sign warns that punching staff can lead to being banned from the club.
 Don’t say we didn’t tell you.
 The wheezy, barefooted bartender remembered me after a three-year gap between visits.
 The beers are cold, the atmosphere is relaxing and the Chinese fare is passable.
 Alongside the Kalibobo Lighthouse, the four-star Coastwatchers Hotel is a lower-key sea front lodging alternative in town.
-Its 22 rooms all have balconies, and Coasties Bar is a popular hangout, serving pub fare as a casual alternative to its restaurant.
+Its 22 rooms all have balconies, and the bar is a popular hangout, serving pub fare as a casual alternative to its restaurant.
 When I dropped in, many imbibers had just returned from the local nine-hole golf course.
+In recent times the hotel has pushed small meetings and conferences at its venues.

 ▲ top